Notice: Disposal Site

 Monday, Tuesday, Wednesday, Thursday - 9:00 a.m. to Noon, 1:00 p.m. to 5:00 p.m.

 Please note the office will be closed all day on March 21 & 22, 2018 to allow staff to attending training/workshops.

 Please be sure to bring your disposal site card with you when visiting the site.
 We have a new casual disposal site caretaker and if he doesn't know you, you may be turned away without it!

-The next regular meetings for Council will be held on Monday, January 22, and February 12 and 26, 2018 .
+The next regular meetings for Council will be held on Monday, February 26, and March 12, 2018 .
 These meetings will be held at 7:00 p.m. in Council Chambers located in the Municipal Office located at 330 Hwy 595.

 A special meeting of Council to discuss the Draft Official Plan and Zoning By-law will be held on Monday, April 9, 2018 at 6 p.m. in the O'Connor Community Centre, followed by the regular Council meeting.
 See full page notice in the March issue of the Cornerstone or click here on Special Meeting Notice - Apr 9, 2018.

 Budget Meeting dates have been set - Monday, April 16th, 2018 at 7 p.m. for Fire Department and Roads Department budget.
 Main budget meeting will be held on Thursday, May 10, 2018 at 7 p.m.
 These meetings are open to the public and anyone is welcome to attend.